meteor/tutorials/steps/react/step04.md

 },
 ```

-In the next step, we'll add some very important todo list functions: checking off and deleting tasks.
+In the next step, we'll add some very important todo list features: checking off and deleting tasks.
 {{/template}}